dflores0806/ECGTwinMentor/README.md

 This work is part of a broader research initiative focused on digital twins and AI-driven education tools in healthcare, particularly cardiology.

-For more information, collaborations, or academic references, please contact the author.
+For more information, collaborations, or academic references, please contact at [dfloresm@unex.es](mailto:dfloresm@unex.es).